malakhv/S-Lang/README.md

 # Small Programming Language

-S-Lang - a small, pascal-like programming language.
+S-Lang (Small Language) - a small, pascal-like programming language.
 This is my experiments with programming languages and compilers.

 ### Compiler
 The source code of compiler, without build system.
 This repository should have no any external dependency (except RTL and compiler for this compiler).